adbar/courlan/docs/source/usage/cli.md

-# CLI Reference
+# Command-Line Interface

-The courlan command-line utility is installed as the `courlan` entry point.
+The main functions are also available through the `courlan` command-line utility, which reads URLs from a text file and writes accepted ones to an output file.

 ```bash
 courlan -i INPUTFILE -o OUTPUTFILE [options]